-To extract collagen fiber orientations from 2D images we used a Fourier-based image analysis method in combination with wedge filtering [237].
+To extract collagen fiber orientations from 2D images we used a Fourier-based image analysis method in combination with wedge filtering [239].
 Towards this end, we applied a window using a raised cosine function to reduce the grayscale values to 0 at the image periphery, which could otherwise cause frequency-domain effects in subsequent steps.
-Next we applied a Fast Fourier Transformation (FFT) to the windowed grayscale image, represented by a distribution function f(x,y) where (x,y) are spatial coordinates, yielding $\mathcal{F}(f(x,y)) = F(u,v)$ where (u,v) is a point in Fourier space.
+Next we applied a Fast Fourier Transformation (FFT) to the windowed grayscale image, represented by a distribution function f, where f(x,y) denotes its value at point (x,y).
+The Fourier transform of f is a function denoted $F = \mathcal{F}(f)$, where its value at point (u, v) can be written as $[\mathcal{F}(f)](u,v) = F(u,v)$.
 After performing a coordinate shift, which transforms the lowest spatial frequency to the origin, we calculated the power spectrum P by multiplying the Fourier Transform with its complex conjugate, namely

-$$P(u, v) = F(u, v) \cdot F^{}(u, v). \tag{5.1}$$
+$$P(u,v) = F(u,v) \cdot F^{}(u,v).$$ (5.1)

-To extract the fiber directions from the power spectrum, which are now discriminated by spatial frequency and orientation, we used wedge-shaped orientation filters [211].
+The fiber directions are now discriminated by spatial frequency and orientation.
+To extract them from the power spectrum we used wedge-shaped orientation filters [211].
 By means of summation of every P(u,v) within individual 1° wedges, we obtained a discrete distribution of relative amplitudes $I(\Phi)$ (in %) as a function of the corresponding fiber angle Φ .
 Finally, the angular distribution was shifted back by 90° to adjust for the shift owing to the Fourier transformation.
 This procedure was performed for all n images in a z-stack, yielding a 3D dataset per z-stack containing $I(\Phi)$ of every image.
 The angles Φ and amplitudes I for individual images n were stored in the x-, y-, and z-directions of the dataset, respectively; $\Phi = 0^\circ$ and $\Phi = 90^\circ$ correspond to the horizontal and vertical axes of the images, as well as to the circumferential and axial directions of the vessel, respectively.